Get to know your Oakland Public Library

 - The Children's Librarian can provide special programs and services when you arrange a visit in advance.
 Let us know if you would like a story time, library orientation, book talk, or research assistance on a specific topic.

 - Your library card is good at any branch of the Oakland Public Library system.
-There is no charge for a new card, but there is a fee of $2.00 to replace a lost card.
+There is no charge new or replacement cards.
 Lost cards do not require a new application; students must be able to provide their address, telephone, and/or birth date.

 - Encourage students to return any overdue library materials they have at home so they can check out new ones!
-Most materials can be checked out for three weeks and can be renewed for an additional three weeks - by telephone, online, or in person.
+Most materials can be checked out for three weeks and may be renewed for an additional nine weeks - by telephone, online, or in person.

 In order to make each child's library experience productive and meaningful, we urge you to check with both school and public libraries to make certain that materials are available before assigning a research topic to your students.
 Materials unavailable in one location can be placed on hold for you and your students, and picked up at your neighborhood library.